An Activity-Based Model of Transport Demand for Greater Melbourne: Introduction

 For \textbf{\textit{activity location assignment}}, gravity models are commonly used.
-Gravity models select activity locations according to an inversely proportional distance from the origin or anchor locations (e.g., home/work), along with origin and destination matrices and random assignment \citep{lum_two-stage_2016}. \cite{nurul_habib_comprehensive_2018} proposed a model where activities, timing, and location were jointly assigned based random utility maximization theory.
+Gravity models select activity locations according to an inversely proportional distance from the origin or anchor locations (e.g., home / work), along with origin and destination matrices and random assignment \citep{lum_two-stage_2016}. \cite{nurul_habib_comprehensive_2018} proposed a model in which activities, timings, and locations were jointly assigned based on random utility maximization theory.

-Using these three components, \cite{sallard_synthetic_2020} generated a synthetic population for the city of Sao Paulo.
+Following the process of generating the synthetic population-based transport demand discussed above, \cite{sallard_synthetic_2020} generated a transport demand model for the city of Sao Paulo.
 For home-related activities, they assigned a random residential location to each household.
-For work-related activities, location assignment was based on the origin–destination work trip counts with travel distances extracted from a travel survey. \cite{sallard_synthetic_2020} divided education trips into different groups based on the home location, gender, and age of each survey respondent.
-The education destination location for each agent was then assigned based on the trip distance density function of its group.
-Finally, secondary activity locations (e.g., leisure, shopping, other) were assigned using a gravity model in a way that they reach realistic travel distances.
-A similar process was followed in \cite{balac_synthetic_2021} to assign secondary activity locations. \cite{ziemke_matsim_2019} used the econometric model CEMDAP to create activity patterns and an initial location assignment, that then used MATSim agent-based traffic simulation toolkit to adjust these assigned locations in a way that the resulting traffic best matched the observed data.
+For work-related activities, the location assignment was based on the origin–destination work trip counts with travel distances extracted from a travel survey.
+They divided education trips into different groups according to home location, sex, and age of each survey respondent.
+The location of the education destination for each agent was then assigned based on the trip distance density function related to each respective group.
+Finally, secondary activity locations (e.g., leisure, shopping, other) were assigned using a gravity model based on realistic travel distances to these destinations.
+A similar process was followed in \cite{balac_synthetic_2021} to assign secondary activity locations. \cite{ziemke_matsim_2019} used the econometric model, CEMDAP, to create activity patterns and an initial location assignment, which then used the MATSim agent-based traffic simulation toolkit to adjust the locations assigned to ensure that the resulting traffic matched the observed data best.